sideeffect-io/AsyncExtensions/README.md

 let currentValue = AsyncStreams.CurrentValue<Int>(1)

 Task {
-    for try await element in passthrough {
+    for try await element in currentValue {
         print(element) // will print 1 2
     }
 }

 Task {
-    for try await element in passthrough {
+    for try await element in currentValue {
         print(element) // will print 1 2
     }
 }